 Paul Stanley designed Vincent's ankh makeup, the sixth and final makeup character ever employed by the group.
 Justifiably proud of the Creatures of the Night album, the band played six tracks from it during this opening night's 19-song, two-solo set.

 Unfortunately, apart from a well-received series of shows in Brazil, the result was the least successful tour in Kiss history.
 The band realized a big change was needed, and took off their trademark makeup prior to the release of 1983's Lick it Up album.

 The combination of their new image and second straight impressive recording was finally enough to reverse Kiss' fortunes.
 Yet, despite his impressive songwriting contributions, relations between Vincent and his band mates / employers continued to get worse.
 As a result, they parted ways prior to the release of 1984's Animalize, and a series of lawsuits and press battles followed.

 After a stint leading his own Vinnie Vincent Invasion, the guitarist mended fences and returned to help Simmons and Stanley co-write a few songs for their 1992 Revenge album.
-However, the camps soon found themselves at odds again – and Vincent has largely been off the radar until he resurfaced at a Kiss Expo in 2018.
+However, the camps soon found themselves at odds again – and Vincent was largely been off the radar until he resurfaced at a Kiss Expo in 2018.

 See Kiss Among the Top 100 Albums of the '70s